TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/mclimate/index.md

 <!--more-->

-See [MClimate LoRaWAN Devices documentation page](https://docs.mclimate.eu/mclimate-lorawan-devices/) for detailed documentation on using MClimate with LoRaWAN.
+See [MClimate LoRaWAN® Devices documentation page](https://docs.mclimate.eu/mclimate-lorawan-devices/) for detailed documentation on using MClimate with LoRaWAN.

 ## Prerequisites